-• The regular review of facilities by lending and credit officers, at least annually.
+- The regular review of facilities by lending and credit officers, at least annually. - The operation of an independent special asset management function to handle non-performing and problem exposures.

-- The operation of an independent special asset management function to handle non performing and problem exposures. - The central monitoring of credit concentration in certain countries, specialized industries / sectors, products, customers and customer groups with monthly reports to the RMC, Asset and Liability Committee (ALCO) and quarterly to BRC. - The continual development of improved techniques for measuring and evaluating risk, and for optimizing risk-adjusted return on capital. - The development and adoption of automated application processing and assessment systems, to enable consistency of decisions and an efficient framework for application processing. - A structured framework of credit training and accreditation to build risk awareness and credit assessment capabilities.
+- The central monitoring of credit concentration in certain countries, specialized industries / sectors, products, customers and customer groups with monthly reports to the RMC, Asset and Liability Committee (ALCO) and quarterly to BRC. - The continual development of improved techniques for measuring and evaluating risk, and for optimizing risk-adjusted return on capital. - The development and adoption of automated application processing and assessment systems, to enable consistency of decisions and an efficient framework for application processing. - A structured framework of credit training and accreditation to build risk awareness and credit assessment capabilities.

 Personal lending decisions are based on credit scoring models and decision strategies, developed using internal data and credit bureau information from SIMAH; with behavioural scoring applied to support credit card processing, authorisation, collections and limit review decisions.
-For defaulted customers, impairment provisions (collective and discounted cash flow basis) are maintained in accordance with established IFRS accounting practices.